nhsd-a2si/docs-uec-appts/_pages/functional_spec/dos/dos_endpoints_booking.md

 ## Proposed Changes to support Appointment Booking

-For appointment booking it is proposed that there will be a new transport type, format and interaction with an entirely new enpoint item (ASID).
+For appointment booking there will be a new transport type, format and interaction with an entirely new enpoint item (ASID).

 The new items are listed below:

 * Transport: http
 * Format: FHIR
 * Interaction: Scheduling
-* ASID: ASID referencing the AS Object in SDS for the booking endpoint for this service
+* address: and ODS or ASID referencing the AS Object in SDS for the booking endpoint for this service (with the form "ODS:xxxx" or "ASID:xxxx")

 An example of how this might look in XML is below: